Periodontal Treatment in Apex, NC

 Treating Periodontal Disease

 We know that most cases of gum disease come from poor home care and missed dental cleanings.
 Even if it has been awhile since you have been to the dentist, we will never make you feel ashamed about taking the first step toward improving your health.
 Dr. Prusik and our entire team will focus on improving your oral health and providing comfortable, gentle dental treatments that give you the greatest opportunity for recovery.

-Contact our Apex, NC dental office to schedule a catch-up dental exam.
+Contact Olive Chapel Family Dentistry at (919) 335-6133 to schedule your next dental exam in Apex!
 If you let us know it has been awhile since your last dental visit, we can set aside some extra time to treat you so that you can begin your path to a healthier smile.